 **Secondary outcomes in a specific programme with a local neighbourhood primary school

 Little is known on how play supports children with a disability in terms of the development of executive and 21st-century skills.
 Understanding what children can do through play is a process of discovery and Giving Tuesdays provides the opportunity for further exploration and observations on this.

-Led by Programme Consultant, Dr. Esther Joosa, Giving Tuesdays is a weekly play-based programme that takes place every Tuesday afternoon for children aged 3 to 12 with varying disabilities.
-The research for this programme is supported by the National Council of Social Services (NCSS).
+Led by Programme Consultant, Dr. Esther Joosa, Giving Tuesdays is a weekly play-based programme.
+The programme launched in 2019 at the Children's Centre for Creativity, taking place every Tuesday afternoon for children aged 3 to 12 with varying disabilities.
+The programme also featured a research component supported by the National Council of Social Services (NCSS).

 Playeum strives for a world of inclusiveness, where every child of any socio-economic background and ability can play side-by-side without fear of judgement through the PIF programme.

 Playeum works closely with community partners such as Family Service Centres (FSCs), Children's Home & Child Protection Services to ensure that children from marginalised backgrounds and as well as children with special needs have the space and time to play creatively.
-This is done through the support of the Play It Forward fund, a donation and sponsorship fund, which provides free entry to Playeum's Centre anytime.
+This is done through the support of the Play It Forward fund, a donation and sponsorship fund, which goes funds programmes for the social sector.